tjira/acorn/docs/pages/time_derivative_coupling.md

 # The Time Derivative Coupling<!--\label{sec:time_derivative_coupling}-->

 Time Derivative Coupling is a pivotal quantity in Trajectory Surface Hopping simulations because it enters the electronic equations of motion given in Eq. [here](trajectory_surface_hopping.html#mjx-eqn:eq:tsh_eom)<!--\eqref{eq:tsh_eom}-->.
-In *ab initio* molecular dynamics, the Time Derivative Coupling is commonly evaluated using the full Nonadiabatic Coupling Vector as $$\sigma_{jk}=\mathbf{v}\cdot\mathbf{d}_{jk}$$, where $$\mathbf{v}$$ is the nuclear velocity.
+In *ab initio* molecular dynamics, the Time Derivative Coupling is commonly evaluated using the full Nonadiabatic Coupling Vector as $$\sigma_{jk}=\symbf{v}\cdot\symbf{d}_{jk}$$, where $$\symbf{v}$$ is the nuclear velocity.
 When the dynamics evolves on analytic Potential Energy Surface or the Nonadiabatic Coupling Vector is for any reason not available, it is often preferable to calculate the Time Derivative Coupling directly.
 The most straightforward strategy applies a finite-difference formula to the adiabatic wavefunctions

 $$
 \begin{equation}\label{eq:tdc_fd1}